ministryofjustice/hmpps-activities-management-api/README.md

 ### Docker files

-There are two Docker files. `Dockerfile` is used by GitHuba Actions to build the API Docker image for deployment to the enviroments. `Dockerfile.local` is used by developers to build the API Docker image locally.
+There are two Docker files.
+- `Dockerfile` is used by GitHub Actions to build the API Docker image for deployment to the enviroments.
+- `Dockerfile.local` can be used by developers to build the API Docker image locally.

 ```shell
   docker build -f Dockerfile.local .